A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 Definition

-The Denomination Valdobbiadene Prosecco Superiore is a DOCG (Denomination of Controlled and Guaranteed Origin) that indicates wines produced in a specific production area located between Conegliano and Valdobbiadene, in the heart of the Venetian hills.
+The Valdobbiadene Prosecco Superiore denomination is a DOCG (Controlled and Guaranteed Designation of Origin) that indicates wines produced in a specific production area located between Conegliano and Valdobbiadene, in the heart of the Veneto hills.

 Production Method